Prospects of SETI by small size optical telescopes: Conclusion

 \section{Conclusion}

 In the present manuscript we show that small size optical telescopes can detect the flux from the hot ring-like megastructures built around main sequence stars and pulsars.
-It is shown that to search for the candidates the maximum distance is of the order of $2.5$ kpc for stellar megastructures and $340$ pc for pulsar megastructures.
+It is shown that to search for the candidates the maximum distance will be of the order of $160$ pc for stellar megastructures and $440$ pc for pulsar megastructures.

-The possible extension of the search methods has been examined by considering the variability of megastructures and it was found that the corresponding timescales are of the order of several hours, which might be detected by using a high performance spectrograph (with the resolving power $R_p = 50000$).
+The possible extension of the search methods has been examined by considering the variability of megastructures and it was found that the corresponding timescales are of the order of several hours, which might be detected by using high performance spectrographs with optimal resolving powers $R_p = 6000$ (for $m = 8$) and $R_p = 17000$ (for $m = 9$).

-We also considered the possibility of detection of extraterrestrial von Neumann probes and it has been found that by using an a small size optical telescope the detection of the mentioned objects is quite realistic on very large distances: tens or hundreds of parsecs and even kilo parsecs for Type-2.x civilizations and from megaparsecs to hundreds of megaparsecs for Type-3.x civilizations.
+We also considered the possibility of detection of extraterrestrial von Neumann probes and it has been found that by using a small size optical telescope the detection of the mentioned objects is quite realistic on distances: $60$ pc for Type-2.x civilizations and $1.7$ Mpc for Type-3.x civilizations.

-The mentioned analysis indicates how prospective is SETI not only at AbAO but at other ground based optical small size telescopes.
+The mentioned analysis indicates how prospective SETI is at ground based optical small size telescopes.